Rather read it later? Download the PDF:

 You have 750 characters to write a description of your business and you should use it to show your potential customers why they should pick you.
 Tell them why you’re better than everyone else and what you have to offer.
 You want to entice them in – show off your company’s personality.

 A word of advice on the description, don’t use all caps.

-Adding photos to your Google My Business listing is incredibly important as it shows you as the authentic and professional company you are.
+Adding photos to your Google Business Profile listing is incredibly important as it shows you as the authentic and professional company you are.